 IT will be involved in any BI implementation - governance, knowledge transfer, data integrity and the actual roll-out included.
 But the BI strategy doesn't necessarily belong to the IT department.
-So while IT is a key part of the team, for BI to be successful there must be support across the entirety of the business.
+So while IT is a key part of the team, to experience the full suite of Business Intelligence benefits, there must be support across the entirety of the business.

 As with anything to do with data, the security around BI needs to be scrutinised and this will generally fall to the IT department.
 Considerations include data encryption as well as authenticating permissions and access.
 Beyond the security of the data is the power of BI to analyse data that can unearth network flaws or inconsistencies, as well as potential technical issues.
 At Kyocera, security is paramount.